RADAR-base/ManagementPortal/README.md

    ```
 3. Now, we can start the stack with `docker-compose -f src/main/docker/management-portal.yml up -d`.

-This will start a Postgres database and ManagementPortal.
+This will start a Postgres database, ManagementPortal and the [kratos identity provider stack](https://www.ory.sh/docs/kratos/ory-kratos-intro).
 The default password for the `admin`
 account is `admin`.
 An angular live development server to access the managementportal can be started using the `yarn start` command (see [Development](#development)).

 ### Build from source